soynomm/splendid-speed/README.md

 ## Changelog

+### 1.2.3
+* Fixes an issue in Inline CSS where @import's weren't added to the top, and browsers require all @import's to precede any other CSS rules, so this broke things like imported google fonts or resets and any other stuff like that.

 ### 1.2.2
 * Fixes an issue in Inline CSS where the stylesheets were sometimes fetched in wrong order, resulting in a broken website.